 Abstract: Claimants complete VA Form 21-8416b to report compensation awarded by another entity or government agency for personal injury or death.
-Such award is considered as countable income; however, medical, legal or other expenses incident to the injury or death, or incident to the collection or recovery of the compensation may be deducted from the amount awarded or settled.
-The information collected is used to determine the claimant's eligibility for income based benefits and the rate payable.
+Such award is consider as countable income; however, medical, legal or other expenses incident to the injury or death, or incident to the collection or recovery of the compensation may be deducted from the amount awarded or settled.
+The information collected is use to determine the claimant's eligibility for income based benefits and the rate payable.

 Affected Public: Individuals or households.

 Dated: May 5, 2008.
 Start Printed Page 27896